devennn/devennn.github.io/_posts/2020-07-23-self-and-multihead-attention.md

 [*Image Source: jalammar.github.io*](https://jalammar.github.io/illustrated-transformer/)

 One thing to note is all three values mean nothing.
-They are just mathematical representations of the input word in different vector space which can be used for calculations.
+They are just mathematical representations of the input word in different vector subspace which can be used for calculations.
 That's it.

 #### Process 2 - Calculating Attention Score

-Up to here, the input embedding has been projected to Q, K and V spaces.
+Up to here, the input embedding has been projected to Q, K and V subspaces.
 In this process, Q and K are used for calculating the attention score.

 Let's say we want to encode ```eat``` from the sentence ```They eat fried noodles```, after process 1, all input words will have Q, K and V as below.